bastianluk/MFFUK/Introduction to Recommender systems/notes.md

 ## Collaborative filtering

+> Tell me what is popular among my peers

 (used to be; < 2014) The most prominent approach to generate recommendations
  - used by large, commercial e-commerce sites
  - well-understood, various algorithms and variations exist